chongwei-fsd/chongwei-fsd/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-View-blue)](https://chongwei-fsd.github.io/portfolio/)

-Welcome to my GitHub repository!
-I’m Chong Wei Lew, a recent graduate from a 13-week Full Stack Developer bootcamp, transitioning from a successful 8-year career in design and web development.
-With hands-on experience in both front-end and back-end technologies, I bring a unique blend of technical and creative skills.
+Mid-career professional transitioning from a successful career in Graphic Design and Web Development to Full-Stack Development, with one year of experience as a System Engineer at Tata Consultancy Services.
+Experienced in managing automated finance file transfers using shell scripts and Ipswitch SFTP workflows, coordinating with clients and stakeholders, and ensuring smooth operational continuity.
+Possesses eight years of experience in Graphic Design and Web Development, specialising in HTML, CSS, JavaScript, React, Node, SQL, and Java with Spring Boot.
+Combines technical expertise with creative problem-solving to build intuitive, user-friendly, and efficient web applications.
+Seeking a Junior Full-Stack Developer role to contribute to collaborative teams and deliver high-quality solutions.

 ## 🛠 Tech Stack